Sphincterotome vs Needle Knife – Choosing the Right ERCP Cutting Device

 • Connect the camera system to the monitor and introduce the laparoscope for clear visualization.

-• Use laparoscopic graspers to expose the adrenal gland and surrounding structures.
+• Use a liver retractor to expose the stomach and operative field.

-• Place the gland into an endo bag and remove it safely through a port site.
+• Remove the resected stomach portion using an endo bag through a trocar site.

 • Release CO2, remove trocars, and close port sites securely.